bahasuru-naya/KDU-Library-Assistant-Chatbot/README.md

 ```
 rasa init
  ```
-### 6. Copy and replace files in 'bot' folder to new chatbot
+### 6. Copy and replace files in 'bot' folder into new chatbot
 ### 7. Train  chatbot using following command
 ```
 rasa train